How can a woman become an egg donor? What is an egg donor? How does egg donation work?

-Before becoming an egg donor probably, you would like to know: how much do you get for donating eggs?
+Before becoming an egg donor, you will like to know: how much do you get for donating eggs?
 This is not a simple question, the amount of money an egg donor makes will depend on several factors:

 What is the cost of an egg donation process?

-The costs of an egg donation process will depend on many things – medical expenses such as agency fees, fertilization costs, donor compensations, travel and legal expenses, etc.
+The costs of an egg donation process will depend on many things – medical expenses, such as agency fees, fertilization costs, donor compensations, travel, legal expenses, etc.